ThePerfectComputer/FastWaveBackend/README.md

 You can run all the tests with ``cargo test``

 # TODO
- - [ ] support parsing dates with commas
+ - [ ] make a custon date parser for possibly up to 18 different versions(that
+       is, for each possible tool).
  - [ ] Fix warning especially usage and restriction warnings once I'm able to successfully parse all sample VCDs.
  - [ ] Should be able to load waveform whilst viewing it live.